 Drive More Engagement

 Throwback Thursday posts are a way to give your audience insider access to your brand’s history and background.
-And people love being able to go behind the scenes and getting glimpses into the past, which means they’re likely to engage with the post.
+And people love being able to go behind the scenes and get glimpses into the past, which means they’re likely to engage with the post.

 Moreover, you can create more opportunities for engagement by asking questions or giving prompts that will encourage your audience to leave a comment on your post.
 For example, you could ask them to play a fun game of spotting what has changed in your brand logo since.